Last Updated on November 5, 2023 by Irena Domingo

 Step 3.
 Get a letter of invitation or visa support

-The letter of invitation (also known as the visa support letter) is the most important document but also the most controversial.
+The letter of invitation (also known as the visa support letter or tourist confirmation letter) is the most important document but also the most controversial.
 The letter of invitation should not be confused for a hotel reservation.
 They are not the same.
 It is not necessary to have a hotel reservation in order to get a visa.

 This document is needed to apply for a visa and must be issued by a Russian person, institution, hotel, or business who has invited you to visit them.
 A Russian family member, university you’ll be attending, a business or a hotel where you will be staying can provide you with the letter.